ansible-collections/community.hashi_vault/README.md

 Browsing the [**devel** collection documentation](https://docs.ansible.com/ansible/devel/collections/community/hashi_vault) shows docs for the _latest version released on Galaxy_.

 If you use the Ansible package and don't update collections independently, use **latest**, if you install or update this collection directly from Galaxy, use **devel**.
+If you are looking to contribute, use **devel**.
 ## Tested with Ansible

 * 2.9